skuzzle/guice-jsf/README.md

 }
 ```

 By now our application _should_ be ready to answer requests using the JSF servlet.
 In fact, a little testing reveals it actually does.
 But something is still strange: a little debugging teaches us that our `FacesHttpServlet` never once gets instantiated.
-The problem we are facing here is, that JSF uses the Java Service Provider to inject a ServletContainerInitializer which is responsible for setting up the FacesServlet automatically.
+The problem we are facing here is, that JSF uses the Java Service Provider to inject a ServletContainerInitializer which is responsible for setting up the FacesServlet automatically (namely the `MyFacesContainerInitializer`).
 We can prevent it from doing so by adding the following context-param to the `web.xml`:

 ```xml
 <context-param>